 |Fall broadcast and incorporated||90|

-|Dry soil surface||Moist soil surface|
+|Environmental factors||Dry soil surface||Moist soil surface|

-|Cold soils||Warm soils|
+|Cold Soils||Warm soils|

 |No wind||Windy conditions|

-|Greater than ½" rain within 1-3 days of fertilization||Less than ½" of rain or precipitation occurs more than 3-5 days after fertilization|
+|< 2cm of rain within 13 days of fertilization||> 2cm of rain more than 3 to 5 days after fertilization|

-|Fine textured soils||Coarse textures soils|
+|Soil factors||Fine textured soils||Coarse textured soils|

 |High soil organic matter content||Low soil organic matter content|